Truck accident lawyer, Amy Witherite, discusses the importance of finding legal help when there is confusion as to who is at fault for a truck crash.

 Help For Victims of Commercial Truck Wrecks

-Truck accident victims can turn to 1800-Truck-Wreck and the experienced partners of Witherite Law Group, LLC for help with ensuring that responsibility is placed where it belongs when they have suffered as a result of a truck driver’s wrong doing.
+Truck accident victims can turn to 1800-Truck-Wreck and the experienced partners of Witherite Law Group for help with ensuring that responsibility is placed where it belongs when they have suffered as a result of a truck driver’s wrong doing.
 This includes financial responsibility for medical expenses, pain and suffering, and other damages incurred by victims.

 Individuals with questions about getting legal help for an Atlanta truck accident can call 1-800-Truck-Wreck® to speak with someone directly about their potential claim.